-Shock training in dogs is generally applied in two ways: as an "invisible fence", where a dog is shocked if he crosses an invisible boundary, or by a "remote trainer", where the trainer uses a remote control to send a signal to the dog's collar.
-In this installment I will discuss the invisible fence and tackle the remote collar next.
+Shock training in dogs is generally applied in two ways: as an "invisible fence", where a dog receives a light shock of electricity if they cross an invisible boundary, or by a "remote trainer", where the trainer uses a remote control to send a light zap of electricity through the dog's collar.
+In this installment, I will discuss the controversial shock fence and tackle the remote shock collar next.

-People just love invisible fences because they are relatively cheap and easy to install.
+Dog-owners tend to like invisible fence training because they are relatively cheap and easy to install.
 These electronic fences do not work to contain all dogs.
-Some dogs are too pain-resistant or too motivated to get out of their yards, but for many dogs, this is a very effective way to keep them contained.
-No doubt many lives have been saved by these devices because they keep dogs from running out into the street and being hit by cars.
+Some dogs are too pain-resistant or too motivated to get out of their yards.
+On the other hand, for many dogs, the use of an invisible fence is a very effective way to keep them contained.
+Undoubtedly, many lives have been saved by these devices because they keep dogs from running out into the street and being hit by cars.

-However, there are also significant potential problems.
+However, there are also significant potential problems with using dog shock fences.
 A big one is that while your dog may be prevented from leaving your yard, other animals will not be prevented from entering it.
-Think how that could feel to your dog if the invading animal was a threat.
-Unsafe.
-Scary.
-Your dog might start to spend all his time scanning the environment for danger.
-This could promote aggression; in fact, aggression could be promoted very quickly even by a friendly dog or person on the other side of the "fence".
+Think about how that might make your dog feel if the invading animal was a threat — unsafe, even scared.
+Your dog might start to spend all their time scanning the environment for danger.
+This could promote aggression; in fact, aggression could be promoted very quickly even by a friendly dog or person on the other side of the invisible fence.
 Here's the sequence:

 - Your dog approaches to investigate the child and is shocked by its collar as it approaches the invisible boundary.

 - Your dog associates the pain with that particular child, or maybe with all children.